pensjonatus/flash-fiction/blog/art-and-bread.md

 ---
-title: 'Art and Bread'
+title: Art and Bread
 date: '2012-07-13'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 He placed the bag of groceries on the counter and smiled at her.
 She looked up